 - Weak IT infrastructure.

-- Lack of financial and technical resources – small business often do not budget for IT security services.
+- Lack of financial and technical resources – small businesses often do not budget for IT security services.

 - Theft or unauthorised access to your hardware and devices.